roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-12 ****** bydlsloan© "Slim, if those nipples get any harder, they're going to cut someone or at least poke somebody's eye out," Paul said.
+"Slim, if those nipples get any harder, they're going to cut someone or at least poke somebody's eye out," Paul said.
 "Slap those nipple clamps on her and let's see how she likes it."

  Slim reached below Cori and gave her left tit a big squeeze, then a slap to make it jiggle.
 He gripped her nipple between his thumb and forefinger and pulled straight down, further exaggerating the length of her erect nipples.
 With it fully erect and extended, he opened the clamp, then released it, snapping the tight jaws shut on her sensitive tit-bud.
 Cori immediately began shaking and twisting in obvious discomfort, trying to shake the painful attachment free.